For your cyber safety, only use official websites.

 Program Elements Description of Services

-6 Civilian Resource Conservation Program (CRCP) Assist with the tracking of civilian employees who have sustained job-related injuries/illnesses or been exposed in the performance of their work duties; identify physical limitations/restrictions related to specific work environment; assists the Department of Labor (DOL), the Civilian Personnel Advisory Center (CPAC), and supervisors with return-to duty job placement of employees having temporary or permanent medical restrictions; and performs occupational worksite visits upon request to obtain information about work operations and potential hazards as it relates to medical restrictions.
+3 Occupational Injury, Illness, and Exposure Absence Monitoring.
+Assist with the tracking of civilian employees who have sustained job-related injuries, illnesses or occupational exposure in the performance of their work duties; identify physical limitations/restrictions related to specific work environment; assists the Department of Labor (DOL), the Civilian Personnel Advisory Center (CPAC), and supervisors with return-to duty job placement of employees having temporary or permanent medical restrictions.

-7 Non-Occupational Illness Absence Monitoring Provide monitoring and assistance to supervisors relating to employees’ requiring return-to-duty from non-occupational illnesses/injuries that affect the employee's work performance; and promote cooperation among supervisors, management and employees.
+12 Non-Occupational Illness/Injury Absence Monitoring Provide monitoring and assistance to supervisors relating to employees’ requiring return-to-duty from non-occupational illnesses/injuries that affect the employee's work performance; and promote cooperation among supervisors, management, and employees.

-17 Occupational Health Hazard Education and Counseling Assist the installation and unit safety personnel providing work-place hazard exposure communication/counseling.
-Provided during the employees’ pre-hiring, periodic and exposure surveillance visits.
+15 Occupational Health Hazard Education Assist the installation safety personnel in providing work-place hazard exposure communication.
+Provided during the employees’ pre-hiring exam and during their annual medical surveillance visits.

 Contact Us